Sydenham chorea is a movement disorder that occurs with rheumatic fever.

 There may be a history of sore throat for several weeks before Sydenham chorea.

 Blood tests that may show signs of rheumatic fever include erythrocyte sedimentation rate (ESR).
 Other blood tests may show proteins in the blood associated with Sydenham chorea and a past strep infection.

 Different blood tests may be done to identify whether the child may have a strep infection.

-Antibiotics used to kill the bacteria that cause rheumatic fever.
+Antibiotics are used to kill the bacteria that cause rheumatic fever.
 The doctor may also prescribe antibiotics to prevent future rheumatic fever infections.
 This is called preventive antibiotics, or antibiotic prophylaxis.